Countly/countly-sdk-documentation/cordova/current.md

 <pre><code class="javascript">Countly.enableApm();
 // Enable APM features.</code></pre>
 <p>
-  If there are fields you don't want to set, set them to null.
-If you want to reset a field, set it to empty string.
+  With this, Countly SDK will start measuring some performance traces automatically.
+  Those include app foreground time, app background time.
+Additionally, custom traces and network traces can be manually recorded.
 </p>
+<h2>App Start Time</h2>
 <p>
-  For the app start time to be recorded, you need to call the <code>appLoadingFinished</code> method.
+  For the app start time to be recorded, you need to call the
-  Make sure this method is called after <code>init</code>.
+  <code>appLoadingFinished</code> method.
+Make sure this method is called after
+  <code>init</code>.
 </p>
 <pre><code class="javascript">// Example of appLoadingFinished
 Countly.init("https://try.count.ly", "YOUR_API_KEY").then((result) =&gt; {